DarkJans19/ProgrammingProjects/README.md

 # ProyectosProgramacion
-There are some proyects that im doing for my learning I wait you enjoy watching o using the projects :D
+There are some proyects that im doing for my learning.

+I wait you enjoy using or watching the projects :D